KOL Network Visualisation

 An additional way to investigate the data consists of looking at the relationships between each HCP and his/her peers.
 This means considering the co-authors in scientific publications, following/followers on social media, past and current colleagues in clinics and hospitals, and so on.

 Such an investigation provides a whole new depth in the analysis of HCP interactions and allows more flexibility in the selection of KOLs as well as strategies to address practical issues.

 To illustrate this, two common uses of KOL networks concern the capability on the one hand to select a “second best” when a preferred HCP is not reachable and on the other hand to identify pairs or groups of related KOLs which has become an option growing in popularity to amplify the signal sent and make the HCPs more comfortable in collaborating with companies.

-Last but not least, the analysis of KOL networks rely on visual tools rather than more arid lists of values, facilitating group discussions, decision making and field force involvement.
-These tools can be easily customised to address your specific needs and available information.
+Last but not least, the analysis of KOL networks based on visual tools rather than more arid lists of values, facilitating group discussions, decision making and field force involvement.
+These tools can be easily customised to address your specific needs and available information

 A Simple Illustration

 The widget below is an extract of a proof of concept application we developed with Australian neurologists.